-Maximize student success with peer/staff mentoring, tutoring, and graduate school preparation.
-Improves leadership, time management, public speaking, and study skills. arc.ucr.edu
+Maximize academic success with peer/staff mentoring, tutoring, and graduate school preparation.
+Improves leadership, time management, public speaking, and study skills.

 Engineering Transfer Center

-Meet with peer mentors, receive guidance on undergraduate research opportunities, learn about course offerings, take advantage of academic success workshops, connect with BCOE study groups, and more. transfer.engr.ucr.edu
+Come to the Engineering Transfer Center to meet with peer mentors and receive guidance on undergraduate research opportunities.
+Learn about course offerings, take advantage of academic success workshops, and connect with BCOE study groups.